The Bible and slavery: Sexual and conjugal slavery

 Sexual slavery, or being sold to be a wife was common in the ancient world.
 Throughout the Old Testament, the taking of multiple wives is recorded many times.
-An Israelite father could sell his unmarried daughters into servitude, with the expectation or understanding that the master or his son could eventually marry her (as in Exodus 21:7-11.)
+An Israelite father could sell his unmarried daughters into servitude, with the expectation or understanding that the master or his son could eventually marry her (as in Exodus 21:7–11.)
 It is understood by Jewish and Christian commentators that this referred to the sale of a daughter, who "is not arrived to the age of twelve years and a day, and this through poverty."

-The code also instructs that the woman was to be allowed to be redeemed if the man broke his betrothal to her.
+The code also instructs that the woman was allowed to be redeemed if the man broke his betrothal to her.
 If a female slave was betrothed to the master's son, then she had to be treated as a normal daughter.
 If he took another wife, then he was required to continue supplying the same amounts of food, clothing, and conjugal rights to her.
 The code states that failure to comply with these regulations would automatically grant free manumission to the enslaved woman, while all Israelite slaves were to be treated as hired servants.